cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 Transfer the following files to the secrets folder and replace the content accordingly:

 * geoserver_password   (any password for admin)
-* postgis_password     (any password for postgres, server chileVi-postgis:5432, system PostgreSQL)
+* postgis_password     (any password for postgres, server <STACK_NAME>-postgis:5432 for example chileViv4-postgis:5432, system PostgreSQL)
 * mapbox_api_key        (get a token at the mapbox website)
 * mapbox_username       (get a username at the mapbox website)